opendocsg/opendoc-supreme-court-judgements/2018_SGHC_273/report.md

 5       Andy Ong set up a complex structure using special purpose vehicles (“SPVs”) to hold (directly or indirectly) the investment in each property.
 GREIH and ERCU were two of these SPVs.
 Another company, ERC Holdings Pte Ltd (“ERC Holdings”) was set up as the ultimate holding company of the SPVs.

 6       GREIH was the SPV that was used to acquire the Bugis Cube.
 Sakae Holdings Ltd (“Sakae”) was one of the shareholders of GREIH.
-Subsequently, in November 2010, ERCU acquired the Big Hotel at a purchase price of $103m.[\[note: 0\]](#Ftn_0) On 17 January 2011, ERCU obtained a loan from the United Overseas Bank Limited (“UOB”) for $77.25m to fund part of the purchase price for the Big Hotel (“the UOB-ERCU Loan”).[\[note: 1\]](#Ftn_1) The UOB-ERCU Loan was secured by a mortgage over the Big Hotel and by guarantees given by Andy Ong and ERC Holdings.
+Subsequently, in November 2010, ERCU acquired the Big Hotel at a purchase price of $103m.[^0] On 17 January 2011, ERCU obtained a loan from the United Overseas Bank Limited (“UOB”) for $77.25m to fund part of the purchase price for the Big Hotel (“the UOB-ERCU Loan”).[^1] The UOB-ERCU Loan was secured by a mortgage over the Big Hotel and by guarantees given by Andy Ong and ERC Holdings.
 One of the conditions precedent in the UOB-ERCU Loan was that ERCU had to pay the balance of the purchase price before it could draw down on the loan.

 7       On 21 January 2011, UOB granted GREIH a six-month short term loan of $10m for the express purpose of financing its working capital requirements (“the UOB-GREIH Loan”).
 The loan was secured among other things, by a mortgage over the Bugis Cube property and a guarantee from Andy Ong.